 - Any major changes in the existing fund investment must be approved by the full K.P.O.A Board.
 This would include the form, Bonds vs. Speculative Investments (Stocks), Financial Institutions, or significant fund management changes.

-- The Secretary - Treasurer shall be responsible for K.P.O.A. financial management limited to the receiving and expenditures of funds required in the normal operation of the Organization.
-Those funds placed in the investment trust shall be managed in accordance with the procedures approved by the Finance committee and the Chief Executive Officers as defined in the By-Laws and in Section C, above.
+- The Administrator shall be responsible for K.P.O.A. financial management limited to the receiving and expenditures of funds required in the normal operation of the Organization.
+Those funds placed in the investment trust shall be managed in accordance with the procedures approved by the Finance committee and the Chief Executive Officers as defined in the By-Laws and in Section B, above.

-- The Secretary - Treasurer shall be responsible for the maintenance of a ledger of all transactions K.P.O.A. funds.
-These ledgers shall be audited annually and open for inspection by authority of the President to any member for good cause.
+- The Administrator shall be responsible for the maintenance of a ledger of all transactions K.P.O.A. funds.
+These ledgers shall be open for inspection by authority of the President to any member for good cause and reviewed annually by the Finance Committee.
 An annual report is required by the By-Laws at the Fall Convention or as requested by the President or a majority of the Board.